Randy-W/osz-to-tja/README.md

 A simple conversion tool to convert .osk taiko maps into .tja taiko charts.

-Ignore the fact that Ruby is slow for file conversions, it's the only language I know.
+Ignore the fact that Ruby is slow for file conversions, it's the only language I'm good at.